MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 ## Install Azure Data Studio

-To install Azure Data Studio for use with Azure Database for PostgreSQL:
+If you don't have Azure Data Studio installed:

 1. In a browser, navigate to [Download and install Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio) and under the Windows platform, select **User installer (recommended)**.
 The executable file is downloaded to your Downloads folder.
 1. Select **Open file**.